-We handle insurance company cases involving:
+We handle insurance company cases in Tennessee and Kentucky involving insurance payments and coverage issues involving:

 Forcing an insurance company to pay a disputed claim requires determination and strategy.
 Here are a few of the steps from beginning to end:

 Insurance company cases require quick attention from an experienced personal injury lawyer or wrongful death attorney.
 Mike Burman and Burman Law have the paralegal staff and financial resources needed to take on any insurance company.
 Mike will work with you to:

 Insurance companies and insurance adjusters use several tactics to deny claims and pay less than the value of the claim.
 Some of the most common we see are:

 You need no money to hire me.
 I am paid a reasonable fee out of the money paid to resolve your case.
 The decision to resolve your case is always yours to make.
 I work for you.
 All fees and costs will be transparent, upfront, and in writing.
 We are paid a percentage of the money recovered in your case.
 Many personal injury lawyers now charge a fee of 40% to begin your case.
 Our fee has been 1/3 for more than twenty-five plus years.
 We do not spend time or money on expensive Tv Ads, and we pass that savings on to you.
 There are no hidden disclaimers.
 We are transparent at all times.